Cirvianum-DAW/mp9-uf1-projectetailwind-gsingh704/README.md

 - **Responsive Design:** I wanted my website to be accessible on all devices, so I made sure to implement responsive design.
 I used Tailwind CSS's responsive breakpoints to ensure that my website is responsive on all screen sizes.

-- **User-Friendly Interface:** Flowbite let us use ready-made components to build a user-friendly interface.
-They aare very easy to use and customize, and they look great.
+    I have used flex with flex wrap in most of my pages to make them responsive.
+While showing dishes by category, I have used grid to make it responsive.
+As I thought that it ws easier.

+    I have also different text sizes for different screen sizes.
+As on desktop, the text size is bigger than on mobile.

+- **Image Carousel:** I used Flowbite's image carousel component to display images of dishes on my website.
+I chose this component because it is easy to use and it looks great.
+It is shown in the home page.
+Flowbite make it interactive and easy to use.

-- **Logo Creation:** Using Bing Images Create allowed us to generate a unique and eye-catching logo for my website, aligning with my design goals.
+- **Logo Creation:** Using Bing Images Create allowed us to generate a unique and eye-catching logo for my website.
+It uses Dall-E to generate images from text descriptions.
+I used the text "A restaurant called Food Ninja" to generate the logo.

 - **Color Scheme:** I chose a color scheme that is easy on the eyes and matches the theme of my website.
 I used Tailwind CSS's color palette to choose the colors.
 I used indigo as the primary color, and I used slate and black for the text.